Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

 Feldspar ceramics

-Feldspar ceramics are a great way of achieving a more natural finish to cases where appearance is a priority due to their excellent translucencies and natural, tooth-like appearance.
+Feldspar ceramics are a great way of achieving a more natural finish in cases where appearance is a priority, thanks to their excellent translucencies and natural, tooth-like appearance.
 These materials are mainly glass-based, making them aesthetically pleasing, but relatively lower in strength compared to other dental ceramics.

 They can be used in layered restorations where they are fused to a stronger core (such as zirconia or metal) to enhance durability while maintaining aesthetic qualities.
 Due to their brittleness, they are less suitable for high-stress areas, but could be worth considering as an option for veneer cases.
 If you’re unsure whether Feldspar ceramics are a good fit for a particular case, this is something we are more than happy to discuss with you and your team to help you make an informed decision.